 • Admin access to your self-hosted GitLab instance

-• A Factory account with admin privileges
+• A Factory account with an Enterpise plan and admin privileges

 Integration Process